 If you want to see flowers, you should check out the flower market.
 If you want to see more cheese you should go to Alkmaar and visit the cheese market.
 It might also be nice to visit a market like the Albert Cuyp Street Market.
 We hope this helps you with Things To Do with Kids in Amsterdam.
 Do you have any tips or Things To Do with kids in Amsterdam?
 Just add them in the comments below.

-There are also many organized tours for you to enjoy from being active on walking or biking tour, to enjoying a food or wine tour.
+If you are trying to figure out what to do in Amsterdam, there are also many organized tours for you to enjoy.
+From being active on walking or biking tour, to enjoying a food or wine tour.
 There is so much to do and Viator has so many great offers for you.
 Click here to see their latest Amsterdam Deals!

 Family Friendly places to stay in Amsterdam